eeshvardasikcm/eeshvardasikcm/README.md

 These tasks have been taking up time.
 I feel organized after moving many of my packages and repositories into active backlog development.

-A new user interface for AyurProject app is high priority right now Backlogged packages are organized into a workflow process that allows them to surface one at a time in the AyurProject app.
+A new user interface for AyurProject app is high priority right now.
+Backlogged packages are organized into a workflow process that allows them to surface one at a time in the AyurProject app.

 I have removed the Rise of Kingdoms guides from my public repositories list.